kariukimary/Churn-prediction/README.md

 DATA VISUALIZATION

 This involved graphical representation of the data so as to get patterns and insight from the data.
 I visualize various features such as age, tenure, monthly charges and also the target variable.

 DATA PREPROCESING

 This involved feature selection where I dropped the unnecessary columns also, I did some feature transformation where I encoded the categorical variables to numerical values.

 BUILDING THE MODEL AND EVALUATION

-I used RandomForestClassifier and logistic regression in building the model, in evaluation I used accuracy score and confusion matrix to evaluate the performance of the model
+I used RandomForestClassifierin building the model, in evaluation I used accuracy score and confusion matrix to evaluate the performance of the model